Related Research and Policy Resources

 • State offers a minimum of 28 weeks of Unemployment Insurance benefits

-• State funds a housing program that provides rental assistance to low-income families with children to avoid eviction or homelessness
+• State funds a housing program that provides rental assistance to low-income families with children at 80% AMI/200% FPL or less to avoid eviction or homelessness

 Back to EC Profiles